Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/system-architecture/sequence-diagrams.md

     participant Backend
     participant Database
-    User->>+Frontend: The user clicks on desired voted upon result Frontend-->>User: Opens popup modal containing each agents individual work for chosen result User->>Frontend: The user clicks veto on the specifc agent contribution they prefer Frontend->>+Backend: Send Update Request with the ID of the desired agent work.
+    User->>+Frontend: The user clicks on desired voted upon result Frontend-->>User: Opens popup modal containing each Agents individual work for chosen result User->>Frontend: The user clicks veto on the specifc Agent contribution they prefer Frontend->>+Backend: Send Update Request with the ID of the desired Agent work.
-    Backend->>+Database: Update Request (Change ID reference to the desired agent work) Database-->>-Backend: Returns document containing entry ID
+    Backend->>+Database: Update Request (Change ID reference to the desired Agent work) Database-->>-Backend: Returns document containing entry ID
-    Backend-->>-Frontend: Return the new agent work selected via the veto.
+    Backend-->>-Frontend: Return the new Agent work selected via the veto.
-    Frontend-->>-User: Display the new chosen agent work.
+    Frontend-->>-User: Display the new chosen Agent work.
 ```

 ## Use Case 7: Agent Story Generation